vegaprotocol/specs/specs/0007-non-core-positions-api.md

 1. If the buyer and seller are the same (wash trade), do nothing.

-1. Turn the scalar size from the trade into a directional size specific to the party for whom positions are being updated.
+1. Turn the scalar size from the trade into a directional size specific to the party for whom positions are being updated (negative for the seller, positive for the buyer).

 1. Calculate the opened and closed sizes.
 Opened size is zero if the trade only closes out volume and does not reverse the direction of the position.
 Closed size is zero if the position starts at zero or the trade is in the same direction as the position.